DmitryDeveloper/notification-service/README.md

     "message": "This is a test message."
 }
 ```
-The notification service responds with 200 if the payload is valid
+The notification service responds with 200 status if the payload is valid
 and then tries to send a message with the transmitted channels and configured providers using queue.
 The notification service takes care of failover and retries.